21 genera

 Flowers: July

-Distribution: Occurring chiefly west of the Cascades crest in Washington; widely distributed in the northern half of North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east across the northern part of the U.S. and Canada to eastern North America.

-Habitat: Moist to well-drained soil at low to moderate elevations.
+Habitat: Moist to well-drained soil at low to middle elevations.

 Origin: Introduced from Europe